Supported operating systems#

 Together with the Salt version support lifecycle guidelines, this document is intended to clearly define how long a particular version of Salt will receive official packages, testing, and technical support from the Salt Project.

-Salt runs on and manages many versions of Linux, Windows, Mac OS X and UNIX.
-However, Salt’s ability to run on a specific operating system depends on whether that operating system will run the salt-master service or the salt-minion service.
+Salt runs on and manages many versions of Linux, Windows, and Mac OS X. However, Salt’s ability to run on a specific operating system depends on whether that operating system will run the salt-master service or the salt-minion service.

 Salt uses the master-client model in which a master node issues commands to a client node and the client runs the command.
 In the Salt ecosystem, the Salt master is a node that is running the salt-master service.
 It issues commands to one or more Salt minions, which are nodes that are running the salt-minion service and that are registered with that particular Salt master.